 Clinical Director of Physical Therapy

-Dr. Williams is focused on helping people move and feel better.
-He enjoys working with people of all ages.
-He has experience and enjoys working with a variety of orthopedic injuries, elders, veterans, post-surgical patients, and athletes from professional levels to amateur and kids.
-He has advanced training in myofascial release, dry needling, IASTM, joint manipulation and mobilization, and is a Certified Strength and Conditioning Specialist.
+Dr. Williams is passionate about helping people move and feel better.
+He treats patients of all ages and backgrounds, including elders, veterans, post-surgical patients, and athletes from youth to professional levels.
+His areas of expertise include orthopedic rehabilitation, myofascial release, dry needling, IASTM, joint mobilization, and manipulation.
+He is also a Certified Strength and Conditioning Specialist (CSCS).

-Dr. Williams enjoys the outdoors, playing sports, going to the lake, hiking, skiing, and exploring Arizona with his family.
-Family is very important to him as he spends most of his time outside of work with his wife, Melissa, and his 3 sons and daughter.
+Outside of work, Dr. Williams enjoys the outdoors, playing sports, hiking, skiing, going to the lake, and exploring Arizona with his wife, Melissa, and their four children.

 Physical Therapy Assistant